-The first step to becoming a better husband is to, well, try to be a better husband.
-It’s as simple as that.
-Marriages thrive when partners play active roles in the relationship, paying mind to everything from the daily maintenance of the marriage to personal care in hopes of understanding yourself better for the other.
-In other words: It’s all about making an effort.
-Do the work, and you’ll be rewarded.
+Want to be a better husband?
+Well, the first step to becoming a good husband is to, um, try to be a better husband.
+Why?
+Marriages thrive when both partners play active roles in the relationship, paying mind to everything from the daily maintenance of the marriage to personal care in hopes of understanding yourself better for the other.
+In other words: It’s about making an effort.
+Do the work — and stay consistent in your effort — and you’ll see improvement in your relationship.
 Want to start?
-Well, there are a number of small, nice things that all of us can focus on to be happier, more present, and more attentive husbands and partners.
+Well, there are a number of small, nice things all of us can focus on to be happier, more present, and more attentive husbands and partners.
+Here’s a start.

 54 Things You Can to Do Be a Better Husband

-- Take over for the evening.
-Don’t announce it or plan it ahead.
+- Take over for the evening, if you aren’t the one who normally handles it.
+That is, don’t announce it or plan it ahead.
 Once the kids are bathed, brushed, dressed, read to, and in bed, tell your spouse they’re ready for a goodnight kiss.

 - Make an effort to interrupt her less.
 Chances are you do it more than you realize.
 A good tactic: If she seems like she’s in between two thoughts, give her five seconds.
 If she doesn’t say anything, then speak.